Bachelor of Arts/Bachelor of Information Technology

 What is it about IT that interests you most?
 If you are interested in the communication of data, you might explore media studies, digital media, or even a minor in design.
 If you are curious about human behaviour, you might choose sociology or criminology.
 If the state of the world is more your thing, you might look at international relations.

 In your IT degree, you will build a strong foundation with core IT skills integral to a wide range of industries.
 You will also undertake a specialised capstone project, allowing you to develop solutions to real-world problems from industry and learn agile project management methods widely used across the industry.
+This course focuses on developing skills in a wide range of methods and tools that support the planning, development, testing, operation, management and maintenance of systems in addition to skills in portfolio, program and project support.

 Your arts degree means that you will graduate with the critical thinking, communication and leadership skills required to address current and emerging global challenges in a rapidly changing world.